charleymroberts/workout-tracker/README.md

 - Go to Config Vars > type 'CREDS' in the 'KEY field and paste in the contents of the creds.json file from VSCode > click 'Add'
 - Still in Config Vars, create a new entry with 'PORT' in the 'KEY' field and '8000' in the 'VALUE' field, and click 'Add'
 - Go to 'Add Buildpack', add buildpacks for Python and node.js (in that order)
-- Select Github as the deployment method
+- Select GitHub as the deployment method

 ## Technologies used